 Today’s cyber security solutions aren’t countering threat actors’ advanced attacks.
 In the wake of the SolarWinds breach, even the largest companies and most-secure public agencies have had serious vulnerabilities exposed.
 If existing solutions worked, ransomware breaches wouldn’t be happening and inflicting so much financial devastation, brand erosion, and loss of business.
-In this environment, disruptive innovation is needed to improve cybersecurity.
-A new technology like moving target defense (MTD).
+In this environment, disruptive innovation is needed to improve cybersecurity, like Automated Moving Target Defense (AMTD).

 Tech research firm Gartner cited Moving Target Defense as "The Future of Cyber" for improving security across memory, network, applications, and operating systems.
 This is because Moving Target Defense is proven to stop ransomware and other advanced zero day attacks, making prevention-first security a reality.